What Is ITAR? A Contractor’s Guide to ITAR Compliance

 Penalties for ITAR violations can be severe.
 They include:

-• Criminal fines of up to $1 million or 10 years imprisonment for willful violations
+- Criminal penalties of up to $1 million per violation and/or 20 years imprisonment for willful violations

 Adopting strong data security practices is critical to safeguarding ITAR-controlled materials and meeting compliance requirements.
 A foundational element of ITAR data security lies in adherence to NIST 800-53, which establishes a comprehensive baseline of security standards and guidelines.
 This framework provides a structured approach to identifying, implementing, and assessing security controls critical for protecting sensitive information.